 - Do you know how to access data sources to get data relevant to those questions

-- Do you understand and follow your organization’s data governance policies?
+- Do you understand and follow your organisation’s data governance policies?

 - Do you know how to evaluate the trustworthiness of your data?

 - Can you make correlations and perform data analysis to find answers to your questions?

 - Can you make your case with data storytelling and/or data visualisations (graphs, charts, and infographics)?